-Guidelines for submission
+Guidelines for submission of assessment papers

 Papers can be submitted by email.
 Papers should be converted to PDF files prior to being emailed to ensure that formatting is preserved.
 Formatting issues, which may not be spotted until the exam, could arise if papers are submitted in any other file types such as Word documents.